jimmyhmiller/PlayGround/writings/programming/Basic Functional Studies.md

-# Advanced Functional Studies
+# Basic Functional Studies

 In the previous post we observed some rules on how to get the most out of our functions.
 In this post we will do exactly that, get the most out of them.
-But rather than diving straight in to these advance techniques, we are going to come up with them ourselves.
+But rather than diving straight in to these techniques, we are going to come up with them ourselves.
 There is no better way to learn a concept than to arrive at it through simple steps.
-To see how we ourselves could have come up with these advanced techniques.
+To see how we ourselves could have come up with these techniques.

 ## Map, Getting Rid of 50% of For Loops

 Let's imagine we need to add `2` to every single item in a list.
 How would we write this code?
 Perhaps something like this.
-​
 ```javascript
 function add2ToList (list) {
 	let temp = [];